-In 2016, Erik Verheyen (EV) will visit UNIKIS several times in the context of other projects (REFORCO project, COBIMFO, COBAFISH, and VLIR CUI).
+In 2017, Erik Verheyen (EV) will visit UNIKIS several times in the context of other projects (VLIR CUI and a VLIR South Initiative Project).
 These visits will allow him to meet the local promoters and the trainees in order to facilitate a smooth interaction with the local PhD students.
 During each visit EV schedules a scientific seminar "evolutionary biology", and one on "the development of scientific communication skills".